 1. By the State government creating a childhood obesity epidemic subcommittee under the “Education” committee http://house.michigan.gov/mhrpublic/standingcommittee.aspx who would create an education seminar that is mandatory as part of school orientation, once a year, required for both parents and students

-2. This seminar would be led by a panel of existing school professionals who have the expertise to inform and spread advice on the issue (health and physical education teachers with school counselors) to outline the reasons obesity occurs and how healthy habits can be created, and what the implications of good health are on education and life outcomes.
+2. This seminar would be led by a panel of existing school professionals who have the expertise to inform and spread advice on the issue (health and physical education teachers, with school counselors) to outline the reasons obesity occurs, how healthy habits can be created, and what the implications of good health are on education and life outcomes.

 (Add more "Resolved" clauses if necessary.)Counter-arguments: